azamsharp/azamsharp.github.io/core-data-swift-ui-part-1.md

-# Integrating Core Data with SwiftUI Part 1
+# Core Data with SwiftUI Part 1

-Core Data is an object graph
+In this post, you will learn how to integrate Core Data with your SwiftUI application using MVVM Design Pattern.
+You will also learn how to decouple your views with models by creating an abstraction for Core Data.

 ---

-### Architecture

-The declarative nature of SwiftUI allows it to blend nicely with MVVM Design Pattern.

 ### Getting Started